-Hooks for Learning Literacy Communication and Physical Development Understanding the World Role Play area - Hospital Engages in imaginative role- play based on own first-hand experiences.
-Uses available resources to create props to support role- play.
+Hooks for Learning Literacy Communication and Physical Development Understanding the World Role Play area - Little Red Riding Hood's house Engages in imaginative role-play based on own first-hand experiences.
+Uses available resources to create props to support role-play.
 Introduces a storyline or narrative into their play.
 Plays alongside other children who are engaged in the same theme.
 Plays cooperatively as part of a group to develop and act out a narrative.
 Sometimes gives meaning to marks as they draw and paint Ascribes meanings to marks that they see in different places.
 Uses some clearly identifiable letters to communicate meaning, representing some sounds correctly and in sequence.
 Continues a rhyming string.
 Holds books the correct way up and turns pages.
 Shows interest in illustrations and print in books and print in the environment.
 Continues a rhyming string.
 Uses vocabulary and forms of speech that are increasingly influenced by their experiences of books.
 Language Focusing attention - still listen or do, but can shift own attention Uses talk in pretending that objects stand for something else in play, e.g. 'This box is my castle.'
 Uses intonation, rhythm and phrasing to make the meaning clear to others.
 Able to follow a story without pictures or props.
 Responds to instructions involving a two-part sequence.
 Holds pencil between thumb and two fingers, no longer using whole-hand grasp.
 Mounts stairs, steps or climbing equipment using alternate feet.
 Jumps off an object and lands appropriately.
 Can tell adults when hungry or tired or when they want to rest or play.
 Practices some appropriate safety measures without direct supervision.
-Remembers and talks about significant events in their own experience.
-Shows interest in different occupations and ways of life.
+Comments and asks questions about aspects of their familiar world such as the place where they live or the natural world.
 Talks about why things happen and how things work.
-Shows skill in making toys work by pressing parts or lifting flaps to achieve effects such as sound, movements or new images.
+Looks closely at similarities, differences, patterns and change.
+Completes a simple program on a computer.

-Visits/Visitors Maths Separates a group of three or four objects in different ways, beginning to recognise that the total is still the same.
+Visits/Visitors Balloon release Separates a group of three or four objects in different ways, beginning to recognise that the total is still the same.
 Compares two groups of objects, saying when they have the same number.
 Estimates how many objects they can see and checks by counting them.
 Says the number that is one more than a given number.
 Finds one more or one less from a group of up to five objects, then ten objects.
 Uses shapes appropriately for tasks.
 Orders and sequences familiar events.
-Measures short periods of time in simple ways.
-Uses everyday language related to time.
-Personal, Social and Emotional Development Keeps play going by responding to what others are saying or doing Shows confidence in asking adults for help.
+Measures short periods of time Personal, Social and Emotional Development Keeps play going by responding to what others are saying or doing Shows confidence in asking adults for help.
 Beginning to be able to negotiate and solve problems without aggression, e.g. when someone has taken their toy.
-Expressive Arts and Design Explores and learns how sounds can be changed.
-Uses various construction materials.
-Constructs with a purpose in mind, using a variety of resources.
+Expressive Arts and Design Explores colour and how colours can be changed.
+Realises tools can be used for a purpose.
+Explores what happens when they mix colours.
+Experiments to create different textures.
+Understands that different media can be combined to create new effects.
+Manipulates materials to achieve a planned effect.
 Uses simple tools and techniques competently and appropriately.
-Builds stories around toys, e.g. farm animals needing rescue from an armchair 'cliff'.
-Uses available resources to create props to support role-play.
-Captures experiences and responses with a range of media, such as music, dance and paint and other materials or words.
-Create simple representations of events, people and objects Chooses particular colours to use for a purpose.
-Introduces a storyline or narrative into their play.
-Plays cooperatively as part of a group to develop and act out a narrative.
-Characteristics of Effective Learning Playing and exploring Active learning Creativity and critical thinking ----------------- -- -- --- --
+Selects appropriate resources and adapts work where necessary.
+Selects tools and techniques needed to shape, assemble and join materials they are using.
+Characteristics of Effective Learning Playing and exploring Active learning Creativity and critical thinking then ten objects.
+Uses shapes appropriately for tasks.
+Orders and sequences familiar events. competently and appropriately.
+Selects appropriate resources and adapts work where necessary.
+Selects tools and techniques needed to shape, assemble and other materials or words.
+Chooses particular colours to use for a purpose.